CarlosSanabriaM/topics_and_summary/topics_and_summary/docs/source/development/installation.rst

 `Python Packaging User Guide <https://packaging.python.org/tutorials/installing-packages/#installing-from-a-local-src-tree>`__.

 Basically, after installing the package this way, **all changes made in the source code will be reflected in the installed library.**
+This is because it's a "fake installation".
+It doesn't copy any files.
+Rather, it points to the source code folder.
 This allows to have an "always updated" version of the library installed.

 The **main objective** of installing the library this way is to allow sphinx to **generate the documentation of the last version** of the source code.